clojure-emacs/cider/doc/up_and_running.md

 [boot]: http://boot-clj.com/
 [piggieback]: https://github.com/cemerick/piggieback

-## Working with cljc files
+## Working with `.cljc` files

-Ordinarily, CIDER dispatches code from `clj` files to Clojure repls and `cljs` files to ClojureScript repls.
+Ordinarily, CIDER dispatches code from `clj` files to Clojure REPLs and `cljs` files to ClojureScript REPLs.
 However, `cljc` files have two possible connection targets.
-By default, CIDER tries to evaluate `cljc` files in all connection buffers, both `clj` and `cljs`.
-This can be modified with `M-x cider-toggle-connection-buffer`.
-Toggling this once will choose one of the connections as the primary, and successive calls to `M-x cider-toggle-connection-buffer` will alternate which connection to use.
-To restore evaluation to both connections, invoke `M-x cider-toggle-connection-buffer` with a prefix argument.
+By default, CIDER tries to evaluate `cljc` files in all matching connection buffers, both `clj` and `cljs` (if present).

+Simply put - if you're evaluating the code `(+ 2 2)` in a `cljc` file and you have an active Clojure and and active ClojureScript REPL, then the code is going to be evaluated 2 times - once for each of them.
+This behavior might be a bit confusing, but that's what we came up with, when ruminating what was the most logical thing to do out-of-the-box.

+This can be modified with <kbd>M-x</kbd> `cider-toggle-connection-buffer`
+<kbd>RET</kbd>.
+Toggling this once will choose one of the connections as the
+primary, and successive calls to <kbd>M-x</kbd> `cider-toggle-connection-buffer`
+<kbd>RET</kbd> will alternate which connection to use.
+To restore evaluation to
+both connections, invoke `cider-toggle-connection-buffer` with a prefix argument (<kbd>C-u M-x</kbd> `cider-toggle-connection-buffer` <kbd>RET</kbd>).

 If there is only a Clojure connection, no toggling will happen and a message will inform you that there are no other connections to switch to.